Scrooge (1951 film): Music

-In the film, Mrs. Dilber is the name of the charwoman, whereas in the book the woman was unnamed and the laundress was named Mrs. Dilber.
-The charwoman's role is greatly expanded in the film, to the point that she receives second billing in the list of characters.

-The film also expands on the story by detailing Scrooge's rise as a prominent businessman.
-He was corrupted by a greedy new mentor, Mr. Jorkin (played by Jack Warner, a familiar British actor at the time) who lured him away from the benevolent Mr. Fezziwig and also introduced him to Jacob Marley.
-When Jorkin, who does not appear at all in Dickens's original story, is discovered to be an embezzler, the opportunistic Scrooge and Jacob Marley offer to compensate the company's losses on the condition that they receive control of the company for which they work – and so, Scrooge and Marley is born.

-During the Ghost of Christmas Present sequence, Scrooge's former fiancée, Alice, works with the homeless and sick.
-The character is named "Belle" in the book, and becomes a happily-married mother of several children.

-The film also posits that Ebenezer's sister died while giving birth to his nephew, Fred, thus engendering Scrooge's estrangement from him.
-The film also reveals that Ebenezer's mother died while giving birth to him.
-This causes his father to resent him just as Ebenezer resents his nephew, and also means that Ebenezer has to either be younger than Fan, or Fan must be his half-sister.
-In the book, Fan is much younger than Ebenezer, and the cause of her death is not mentioned.

 Release

 The film was released in Great Britain under its original title, Scrooge.
 United Artists handled the U.S. release under the title A Christmas Carol.
 The film was originally slated to be shown at New York City's Radio City Music Hall as part of their Christmas attraction, but the theatre management decided that the film was too grim and did not possess enough family entertainment value to warrant an engagement at the Music Hall.
-Instead, the film premiered at the Guild Theatre (near the Music Hall, and not to be confused with the Guild Theatre which showcased plays) on 28 November 1951.
+Instead, the film premiered at the Guild 50th Theatre, near the Music Hall, on 28 November 1951.

 Home media

 The film was released on Blu-ray in 2009 by VCI, in a package that also included a DVD copy of the film, cropped into a faux widescreen format.
 This package only contained minimal bonus features.
 It was issued again on Blu-ray in 2011 with a remastered transfer, and many bonus features that did not appear in the first Blu-ray edition.